310mc/https-310mc.github.io-tl/source/_posts/orihime_and_hikoboshi/living_sunshine.md

 ## Chapter 1

 {% note narration %}
-In Japanese, the chapter title “Living Sunshine” is 晴れ男 *hareotoko*, lit. “man who causes the weather to become sunny wherever he goes​.”
+**Chapter Translation Note:** In Japanese, the chapter title “Living Sunshine” is 晴れ男 *hareotoko*, lit. “man who causes the weather to become sunny wherever he goes​.”
 Another way to translate it would be “Sunny Man”, but “Living Sunshine” was chosen for poetry's sake.
 {% endnote %}

 <div class="msr-location">